jacobkap/crimebythenumbers/docs/index.md

 ## How to Contribute {-}

-If you have any questions, suggestions, or find any issues please email me at jacob@crimedatatool.com.
-If this book has helped you, also email me so I can try to measure the book's impact and who is using it.
+If you have any questions, suggestions, or find any issues, make an edit to it and submit a pull request.